cha-nar/importpts/README.md

 Narimane Chatar
 23/05/2021

-Automatically imports all the pts files containing landmark coordinates exported from landmark editor or Stratovan checkpoint in your working directory storing everything in a 3D array ready for Procrustes superimposition.
+Automatically imports all the pts files containing landmark coordinates exported from landmark editor or Stratovan checkpoint in your working directory storing everything in a 3D array ready for Procrustes superimposition using gpagen.

  MOST COMMON ERROR MESSAGE